Explore fashion as a complex cultural phenomenon

 The course introduces the global business system in the context of the economic, political, social and technological environments, relating business to society as a whole.
 Topics covered include the international scope, function, and organization of firms, and other fundamental concepts of multinational business.
 The course also addresses functional areas such as the value chain, production, marketing, human resources, and accounting.

-COM 105 Introduction to Communication and Media Studies
+COM 105 Introduction to Communication and Media Studies in the Global Context

 This course introduces students to the fundamental concepts and theories of communication and media studies as they apply to the ever-increasing intercultural interactions of a contemporary world.
 In particular, students will learn the basics of intercultural/international communication processes, gaining a foundation for developing intercultural communication competence.